gu-fan/riv.vim/README.rst

 Lots of changes were made, See changelog_ for details.

   A. A brand new html theme for riv, rhythm.css_
-  B. Auto converting to html on ``:write``:
+  B. New option for auto converting to html on ``:write``.
+     Also you can use InstantRst_ to preview document instantly.
-  C. New syntax and method for local files,
+  C. New syntax and method for local files.
   D. Unicode Link names.
   E. Better and faster indent behavior.
   F. Fixed lots of misc bugs and made lots of small optimization